briansmlee/briansmlee.github.io/docs/_esl_posts/03_04_Exercises.md

 Hence, if $\gamma = \sigma^2 / \lambda$, the mode is equal to the ridge regression solution.

-For the mean, note that the posterior is Gaussian because $p(\beta \lvert y, X) \propto p(y \lvert \beta, X) p(\beta)$ and both likelihood and prior are Gaussian; see Paisley Lecture 5 for a more formal explanation.
+For the mean, note that the posterior is Gaussian because $p(\beta \lvert y, X) \propto p(y \lvert \beta, X) p(\beta)$ and both likelihood and prior are Gaussian (see Paisley Lecture 5 for a more formal explanation).
 For a Gaussian distribution, mean is equal to the mode.

 References:
 * Paisley. [*ColumbiaX - CSMM.102x: Machine Learning*](https://www.edx.org/course/machine-learning).
 Lecture 4 and 5.